 - Positive behaviour recognition.
 Each pupil will be pre-loaded with 25 merits a week.
-At the end of each merit period, pupils will be recognised for their achievements as follows:

-- 235 merits Bronze Award

-- 240 merits Silver Award

-- 250 merits Gold Award

-- Pupils achieving three Gold Awards in one school session will be rewarded with an activity.

-- S1-3 Pupils who fail to achieve an award in at least two of the monitoring periods are at risk of missing out on Activities Day events.

--S4-6 Pupils who fail to achieve an award in each monitoring period may miss out on Senior Phase events such as SnoBall or Prom.

-- Pupils who have been on a Values Monitoring Card or Department Monitoring card will not receive a reward for that monitoring period.

-- Pupils who have received referrals/ATE/Exclusions will not receive an award for that monitoring period.
+At the end of each merit period, pupils will be recognised for their achievements with a bronze, silver or gold award.
+Pupils who do not meet the criteria for an award will have the opportunity to do so in the next monitoring period. - Pupils achieving three Gold Awards in one school session will be rewarded with an activity. - S1-3 Pupils who fail to achieve an award in at least two of the monitoring periods are at risk of missing out on Activities Day events. - S4-6 Pupils who fail to achieve an award in each monitoring period may miss out on Senior Phase events such as SnoBall or Prom. - Pupils who have been on a Values Monitoring Card or Department Monitoring card will not receive a reward for that monitoring period. - Pupils who have received referrals/ATE/Exclusions will not receive an award for that monitoring period. - Pupils have the opportunity to "win back" a merit if previously lost in a class. - A Platinum Badge issued via Satchel One